Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Introduction

 The paper is organized as follows.
 In Section \ref{sec:Review} we give a brief review of some basic tools that we have used in the rest of the paper for the study of 2d $\mathcal{N}=(0,2)$ theories.
 First we survey the superspace, the representations of the matter fields, the action, the gauge and the 't Hooft anomalies.
 Then we discuss the main aspects of the derivation of the 2d dualities from the topological twist and the relation to localization computations.
 Focusing on the latter we review the main aspects of the 2d elliptic genus and fix the notations that we adopt.
 Then in Section \ref{sec:SU1AS} we study the first class of examples, corresponding to 2d $\SU(N)$ gauge theories with fundamental and anti-fundamental chiral flavors and one antisymmetric chiral field.
 We have found six models that give rise to a 2d duality with an LG model, and we have provided for each case the derivation of the duality from other basic dualities already proposed in the literature.
 In each case we have corroborated the claim by deriving them from 4d, by computing the 't Hooft anomalies, and by providing the matching of the elliptic genera using the more fundamental identities associated to the basic dualities.
 A similar analysis is performed in Section \ref{sec:SU2AS} for 2d $\SU(N)$ gauge theories with fundamental and anti-fundamental chirals and one antisymmetric flavor.
 While, similarly to the case with a single antisymmetric, we have found (four) cases with a 4d origin, here we have also found a case that cannot be obtained from the topological twist of a 4d $\mathcal{N}=1$ s-confining gauge theory.
 This case corresponds to $\SU(2n)$ with four fundamentals and one antisymmetric flavor.
 Even if this example does not have a 4d origin we have seen that all the other checks are satisfied by the duality.
 In Section \ref{sec:usp4} we extend the discussion to the symplectic case, discussing another 2d duality without 4d origin consisting of $\USp(4)$ with two fundamentals and two antisymmetrics.
-In Section \ref{commentsR} we comment on the c-extremization procedure in the various models discussed in the paper and to the fact that the presence of a non-compact target space forces us to fix the $R$ charges to be vanishing for the chirals.
-Speculations and possible further directions are discussed in Section \ref{sec:condlusions}.
-We have also added an appendix \ref{sec:basic} reviewing the basic dualities used in the body of the paper in order to prove the 2d dualities in Section \ref{sec:SU1AS}, \ref{sec:SU2AS} and \ref{sec:usp4}.